 The WHD3 consists of a transmitter and receiver unit, with both being about the size of a paperback book.
 The WHD3 employs the 5 GHz waveband (with automated error-correction), which has a number of known advantages over the now prevalent 2.4 GHz; the signal being stronger and having a wider range.
 Additionally, 5 GHz avoids interference issues that could crop up from wireless networks and other devices using the 2.4GHz waveband.
+Compare this receiver with our Skye WiFi Music receiver review to make sure you’re making the right decision.

 The only kind of test that made any sense consisted of distance, so I tried first to see how far away the video source device could be while still getting a good signal, followed by a “real-world” test that took place over a week of normal use.